1.1 Once upon a time—but not anymore

 If you’ve looked at my Asking book, you know that I’m on a mission to upgrade love, which I believe is as big a challenge as humans could ever take on.

 As part of this mission, I do deep dives into the human psyche.
-I go down to the bottom of the human operating system which is where you confront the source of human evil and come face to face with the death of hope.
+I go down to the bottom of the human operating system which is treacherous territory where you come face to face with the source of human evil.

 So the issues I focus on couldn’t be more serious.
-But primal–play writing works for me.
+But primal–play works for me.
+It keeps me going against the odds.
+It lifts me up on my hardest days.